 SharePoint alerts can be configured to send an email or SMS when any documents or items on a SharePoint site have been changed.
 There are many use cases and business scenarios where you can use SharePoint alerts.
 You can configure instant notifications for changes and updates made to an item, list, or library to improve the collaboration of a team working on a specific project.
 SharePoint alerts can be created to track newly added items or accidentally deleted files in a library.
 You have a variety of options to apply SharePoint alerts in your business processes, but it is a question of limited flexibility of default SharePoint alert triggers that may not always meet specific requirements.

-In this article, we will describe how to set up alerts in SharePoint, overview the case of how to create SharePoint alerts for other users, and highlight the most wanted functionality that default SharePoint alerts are not capable of, but Virto SharePoint Alerts add-in can do.
+In this article, we will describe how to set up alerts in SharePoint, overview the case of how to create SharePoint alerts for groups, and highlight the most wanted functionality that default SharePoint alerts are not capable of, but Virto SharePoint Alerts add-in can do.

 How to Set Up Alerts in SharePoint

 Open a SharePoint list or library where you want to add an alert.
 Then click “Alert Me” on the ribbon.

 The way to set up alerts in SharePoint is similar in both SharePoint Online and On-Premise.
 The only difference is the additional ability in SharePoint Online to create a SharePoint alert for an item by clicking dots next to this item.
 It is much faster to select this option from the dropdown than to search it on the ribbon.

 Note: in order to use the “Alert me” feature, you must be a SharePoint site owner or have permission to manage SharePoint alerts for the site or list.
 Once you’ve established a particular library, list, or item, which changes you will track, you have to configure the SharePoint alert itself.